Lyeeroy/fBot/README.md

 6. The graphical interface will display the number of fish caught and the runtime.

+**Testing:** I ran the script for about 1 hour without stopping, and it was surprisingly 100% accurate.

 **Note:** Ensure that Minecraft clearly displays the red color within a square on the screen, night can be challenging for the script, so make sure you have a torch around.
+F1 might help for clarity.
 Failure to do so may result in the script not detecting the fishing action.

 Feel free to customize the script.
 Enjoy automated fishing in Minecraft!